[8 Ways] How to Fix BitLocker Is Not Showing in Windows 11?

 choose how to reset the pc

-How to Recover Files from BitLocker Drive?
+How to Recover Data from a BitLocker Drive That Is Not Showing Up?

 recover bitlocker encrypted drive